x3419/TriageAllTheThings/Project Proposal.md

     - This is a huge area of confusion and risk, because there are MANY types of forensic artifacts on various operating systems.
 I have not tried all the tools that I am going to utilize, so I don't know what format type each tool will output.
 This endeavour will be experimental and may not be completed.
 - Go unit testing
     - I don't have any experience doing unit tests in Go (or much in any language, for that manner), so testing will be an area of uncertainty.
 I have located the appropriate documentation, and have the resources to learn what will be necessary.

+**Un-answered Questions**
+- Have you ever used Kali Linux? (random, but seems relevant)
+    - Yes!
+I grew up messing around with Backtrack Linux (which eventually turned into Kali).
+I had no idea what I was doing but slowly became less of a script kiddie the more I messed around.
+- What will using your tool look like?
+GUI?
+Unified command line interface?
+    - This tool will be a unified command line interface.
+This is done because in an IR scenario, it's important to have a mechanism by which the user can quickly use the tool in an explicit manner.
+Furthermore, it want to allow the possibility for future developers to add to this project and implement it within other tools.